nirodhvana/suckless/README.md

-# suckLESSER
+# SuckLESS
-My Build Of Programs That Suck Even LESSER.
+My Build Of Programs That Actually Suck LESS.